 Spending time at Sunnyside Pavilion is another great way to take advantage of the beauty of the city’s waterfront.
 The beautiful art deco building is where you’ll find Sunnyside Cafe, the perfect spot to grab a bite to eat and a drink with beachfront views.
 In addition to being right by the beach, Sunnyside Pavilion is beside the Martin Goodman Trail and Gus Ryder pool, one of the biggest and best outdoor public pools in the city.

 Chill Out on a Lakeside Patio

 Nothing says summer like relaxing on a patio, but the best patios in the city come with a view of the water.
 They’re great for people watching and tend to offer a respite from the heat thanks to breezes off the lake.
-Some of the best lakeside patios in Toronto include the sprawling space at Amsterdam BrewHouse, Against the Grain Urban Tavern, Watermark Irish Pub, Eden Trattoria and Rectory Café on Ward’s Island.
+Some of the best lakeside patios in Toronto include the sprawling space at Amsterdam BrewHouse, Against the Grain Urban Tavern, The Goodman Pub & Kitchen, Eden Trattoria and The Riviera (formerly Rectory Cafe) on Ward’s Island.